 Has a photograph ever stirred your soul?
 Has a scene ever begged to be etched into memory?
 Have you ever reflected on the role art plays in your everyday life?
 Still life photography is about more than fruits, flowers, and styling; today, still life photography is mindfulness, playfulness and, yes, stillness.
 It is a medium that encourages the creative process, that leads artists to a place of emotional healing and growth.

 Our day will begin at The Art Loft with coffee and conversation, a discussion on seeing the artist within, pushing past our inner critic, discovering a sense of possibility.
 Then we dive in: soft and dreamy, dark and moody, backlight, sidelight, we explore it all with a gathering of local fruits and flowers.
-For lunch, we head out for a picnic in the garden at Merryspring Park in Camden.
-An afternoon of lifestyle photography at the park is sure to be fabulous!
-As golden hour approaches, we gather in the garden at Karen’s home in Hope for wine and cheese crafted by local artisans.
+We will talk camera settings and lighting as well as composition.

-The workshop runs on Saturday, June 24th from 9:00 – 5:00 and on Sunday, June 25th, from 10-12.
-Attendance on Sunday is optional.
+The workshop runs on Saturday, June 24th from 9:00 – 5:00.
+A light lunch on Saturday will be provided.
 For more details visit Karen’s website at renukostyle.com

 About your instructor – Karen Olson